mj2p/psub/README.md

   |__|          \/          \/

 ```
-### CLI Subsonic Client
+## CLI Subsonic Client

 I was looking for a way to play music from my [Subsonic](https://subsonic.org) server without needing a whole browser open and thought that a CLI tool might be fun.
 After a quick search I didn't find what I was after so I decided to build something.

 pSub is intended to be very simple and focus just on playing music easily.
 Don't expect to be able to access advanced configuration of a Subsonic server or playlist management.

-pSub is written in Python (written with 3.5 but 2.7 should work) using Click (the Command Line Interface Creation Kit) and Requests to handle the communication with the Subsonic API.
+pSub is written in Python (written with 3.5 but 2.7 should work) using [Click](http://click.pocoo.org/6/)  to build the CLI and [Requests](http://docs.python-requests.org) to handle the communication with the Subsonic API.
 It should run on most operating systems too but this hasn't been tested.